Information • Entertainment • Opinion (Since 1985)

 A friend in Germany has been a bit dazed and confused by the American presidential campaign and wondered if I, as an American, might be able to explain the Trump phenomenon.
 I can't, but here goes anyway...

 The front-runners of the two major political parties would head my short list for a Who's Who of weird participants in the 2016 Flying Political Circus.
 Mr. Trump has no trouble coming up with endlessly reported soundbites that make a lot of people cringe, seems hell-bent on establishing himself as the Andrew Dice Clay of American politics, and then compounds the felony by having a lousy interior decorator.
 Fortunately poor taste in interior design isn't a capital offense, otherwise he'd probably find himself sitting on death row.
-And as the past several months have shown, bombast and buffoonery is much the rage these days.
+And as the past several months have shown, bombast and buffoonery are much the rage these days.